Greece Student Travel Programs for Teens

 Safety

 Students travel with trained Program Leaders who provide 24/7 supervision and maintain vetted partnerships, safe accommodations, and clear emergency protocols.
-A swim test is required before any snorkeling or water-based research begins.
-The program’s safety framework ensures students explore Kefalonia with structure, support, and immediate access to medical care if needed.
+A swim test is required before any snorkeling or water-based activities.
+The program’s safety framework ensures students explore Greece with structure, support, and immediate access to medical care if needed.

 Impact

-Students contribute 20–25 hours of authentic conservation service through data collection that supports long-term loggerhead turtle research.
+Through the Kefalonia Island Turtle Conservation program, students contribute 20–25 hours of authentic conservation service by collecting data that supports long-term loggerhead turtle research.
 Fieldwork aligns with global conservation priorities and the UN Sustainable Development Goals, giving teens a meaningful role in protecting endangered species.
 Every task connects to real ecological needs on the island.

 Transformation